nuttaPEAR/natsit/index.md

 ## About me

-Enthusiastic and driven graduate with a Master’s degree in Transport and Geoinformation Technology from Stockholm, Sweden, with demonstrated expertise in transport data analytics, particularly in assessing the impact of disruptions on passenger travel patterns.
-Equipped with a strong background in civil engineering and experience in infrastructure and project management, I bring proven problem-solving skills and a collaborative mindset to multidisciplinary teams.

-I am interested in transport and urban planning, with a motivation to contribute to the development of sustainable, safe, and efficient cities through smarter transport systems and resilient infrastructure.
+Master’s graduate in Transport and Geoinformation Technology, Sweden, with a Civil Engineering background and five years experience delivering major railway infrastructure projects, including track duplication and LNG terminal construction.
+Skilled in quality control, construction drawings, project monitoring, and multidisciplinary coordination.
+Proficient in transport planning and data analysis (AFC, AVL, GTFS).
+Presented Master's thesis at TEB 2025 in Washington D.C., analysing multimodal passenger impacts of an unplanned rail disruption in Stockholm.
+Passionate about advancing sustainable and efficient transport systems.

 {% include_relative _includes/education.md %}